techsenger/tabpanepro/README.md

 * `TabHeaderArea#tabGapProperty()` — defines the spacing between tab headers.
 If the value is negative, the headers will overlap each other.
 * `TabHeaderArea#tabViewOrderResolverProperty()` — holds a resolver that defines the view order for each `TabHeaderSkin`.
-* `TabHeaderArea#tabDropOffsetResolverProperty()` — used when drag-and-drop is enabled.
-This property contains a resolver that defines an offset relative to the default position.
-This is necessary when using custom shapes and tab header spacing, as drop position may need to be adjusted accordingly.

 ### Tabs Menu <a name="usage-tabs-menu"></a>